Rebranding to Brain & Behaviour

 Receive your monthly dose of Brain & Behaviour Insights by email.
 Full of the latest insights, examples and applications.
 In addition, you will also receive a discount code for our Crash Course and our best articles.

 The plan was all along to focus 80% of our time on how our thoughts, decisions and behaviour come about.
 The other 20% would be to translate the insights into practical tactics in a specific domain, such as marketing.
 We wanted to make sure we would not become neuromarketers but applied psychology experts.
 Taking a ‘principle’ approach made it harder for us in the short-term but allowed us to rebrand eventually while still riding the initial wave.

 And off we went.
 But as we helped more and bigger clients, and as our team grew, we encountered two key problems.
 First off, most corporates are reluctant to work publicly with neuromarketing due to reputation risk.
 Understandably so.
-Add to this that no one in our team is passionate about 'making people buy more'.
-We, as every single psychologist, love 'studying the human algorithm'.
+Add to this that no one in our team is particularly passionate about ‘making people buy more’.
+We, as every single psychologist, love ‘studying the human algorithm’.
 And although we were extremely ethical, we all felt that we would be more proud of Neurofied if we moved away from neuromarketing.

 To change or not to change

 So here is a question for you.
 How would you replace the core concept everybody associates with your business?
 We thought about simply replacing marketing with conversion – which nearly all our projects focused on since the beginning – but it felt like too small a change.
 We discussed serving only impact-driven clients but were not sure whether we would survive that radical a move this early on.
 We even considered building a new brand, but that didn’t seem like wisdom either.
 And then we realised we already had the answer.